-The art school began in Tanforan, a racetrack just outside of San Francisco, where over 7,000 people of Japanese descent were confined until Topaz was built.
-Many of the internees were living in horse stalls, turned into makeshift barracks with just a hurried whitewash on the walls and linoleum over the manure-covered floors.
+The famous Topaz art school began in Tanforan, a racetrack just outside of San Francisco, where over 7,000 people of Japanese descent were confined until Topaz was built.
+About half of that population were living in horse stalls, turned into makeshift barracks with just a hurried whitewash on the walls and linoleum over the manure-covered floors.

 The school was started by Chiura Obata, who as a child in Japan, began studying sumi-e painting, a traditional Japanese brush technique using various shades of black ink.
 Years later after immigrating to the U.S. he became an art instructor at University of California, Berkeley.

 The school burgeoned to over 600 students ranging in ages from 6-70.
-Students could attend five levels of instruction from elementary to adult education classes.
+Students could attend levels of instruction from elementary to adult education classes.
 Sixteen teachers taught 95 classes per week on various subjects, including figure drawing, still life, architectural drawing, anatomy, and commercial art.

 Since the incarcerees had little access to cameras, in situ drawings provided a visual diary of daily life in Tanforan.
-Once the internees moved to Topaz in September 1942, the subject matter tended to broaden to portraits and landscapes.
+Once the incarcerees moved to Topaz in September 1942, the subject matter tended to broaden to portraits and landscapes.

 Other instructors for the school included George Matsusaburo Hibi and his wife, Hisako Hibi, Miné Okubo, Byron Takashi Tsuzuki, and Charles Erabu “Suiko” Mikami.
 Obata’s wife, Haruko, taught ikebana, traditional flower arranging.

 The school thrived based on the personal philosophy of the artists and the encouraging philosophy of the school.
-Artists produced a wealth of work that was displayed at Topaz and is still the heart of Japanese American internment art.
+Artists produced a wealth of work that was displayed at Topaz and is still the heart of Japanese American camp art.